AryaKesharwani/simplelife/README.md

-# Storage Manager - Multi-Tool Hub
+# Simple Life - Multi-Tool Hub

 A comprehensive desktop application built with SvelteKit and Tauri that provides multiple productivity tools in one place.